 When the 4th day of July rolls around, we citizens of the United States sometimes ponder questions deeper than just where to watch the best fireworks.
 We think of patriotism and pride, and even the most cynical among us contemplates what really makes America great.
 If thoughts like these have been rolling around in your head lately, here’s something to consider about American excellence…

 According to the last tally, over 300,000 students outside the United States took the SAT and SAT Subject Tests in 2014 in more than 1,000 international test centers across 175 countries.
 In Hong Kong alone, one 2013 SAT administration was inundated by 10,000 test takers!
 The ACT likely commands similar numbers of test takers across the world, and both tests have saw more test takers last year than ever.

 Why should students across the world take the SAT & ACT, when only colleges and universities within the U.S. use these scores for admissions purposes?
 That’s right: because American colleges and universities use these scores for admissions purposes!

 Americans may struggle to reconcile data about our international rankings when it comes to health care, elementary school literacy, or men’s soccer prowess, but we have nothing to be ashamed of regarding higher education.
 Many countries boast strong educational programs, yet American colleges and universities attract many of the world’s best and brightest.
 If this is a culture war, we’re all winners.

 Would it be going too far to suggest that the SAT & ACT may be seen as pure microcosms of the American Dream?
-I’ll let you ponder that question as you enjoy your potato salad and cole slaw this Independence Day.
+I’ll let you ponder that question as you enjoy your Independence Day BBQ.
 Be sure to let me know what you think.
 Happy 4th of July!

-(Note that I wrote this back in July 2014, but still feel just as proud!)
+(Note that I wrote this back in July 2014, but still feel just as proud of American higher education!)